How to Get MLS Access Without a Realtor

 How to get MLS access with a realtor

-As a buyer, you shouldn't have to pay your agent anything out of pocket.
-Sellers usually cover the buyer's agent fee, meaning you can enjoy the benefits of professional guidance without direct expense.
+You likely won't have to pay the buyer's agent fee, since sellers usually cover it.
+That means you can enjoy the benefits of professional guidance without direct expense.
+Find the top buyer's agents in your area.

-Listing agents use the MLS to help price homes competitively.
+Like buyers, nearly 90% of sellers work with an agent.[3]
+Your listing agent will use the MLS to help price your home competitively.
 "The MLS is a key platform for agents to research comparables [and] track market trends," explains Bucciarelli.
-They draw on this data to complete a comparative market analysis (CMA) report.
+It has detailed info on recently sold properties.
+Your agent will draw on this data to complete a comparative market analysis (CMA) report and recommend a listing price.

 FAQ about MLS access